+PERFORMANCE MEASURE ACTUAL PERFORMANCE Support the Emergency Management office to implement, monitor and report upon the operative Civil Defence Emergency Management Group Plan for Taranaki, and draft, and notify the next Plan in accordance with the statutory review period.
 The new Group Plan was adopted in June 2018 and came into effect on 1 July 2018.
 The next statutory review of the Plan is due in 2023.
 Work on a recovery strategy in Taranaki is continuing, arising from a new requirement under the CDEM Act to include this element within group plans.
-The Annual Report for CDEM activities and performance in 2018/2019 has been presented to the CEG and Group.
-Related work projects arising from the new Group Plan have been subsequently implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness, and risk reduction, risk and hazard identification workshops.
+Related work projects arising from the new Group Plan were subsequently implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness, and risk reduction, risk and hazard identification workshops.
 A CDEM Group strategy, vision and priorities have been adopted.
+Support the Emergency Management office to maintain, review, and as needs be, implement effective response and recovery procedures to minimise harm or damage to people and property arising from emergency events.
 Work by TEMO supporting New Plymouth, Stratford and South Taranaki District Councils, for the establishment of EOCs, continues.
 Delivery of training for EOC and ECC staff is occurring and future course sessions are scheduled.
-Appointments and development of Local Controllers and Local Recovery Managers are being maintained.
-The CDEM Group's response and recovery framework is predicated on local response and recovery delivery (via District Council Emergency Operations Centres), and regional coordination through the Taranaki Emergency Management Office (TEMO) and the regional Emergency Coordination Center.
-Specification and development of operational systems for use during response and recovery is underway and implemented, including review of standard operating procedures.
+Appointments of Local Controllers and Local Recovery Managers are being maintained The CDEM Group is moving to local response and recovery delivery (via District Council Emergency Operations Centres), and regional coordination through the Taranaki Emergency Management Office (TEMO) and the regional Emergency Coordination Center.
+Specification and development of operational systems for use during response and recovery is underway and implemented.
 Emergency operations systems are being configured for the new operating model.
 A flood response plan has been finalized, and tsunami response plan review initiated.
-An MOU between TRC and the TEMO office has been agreed, to clarify expectations around roles and staff deployment resourcing in the event of incidents and emergencies